Category Archives: History

 The British were quickly reinforced and ordered to march back to the bridge.
 But there was no more firing.
 The militia dispersed from the bridge though there was a huge influx of militia coming into Concord from several towns in all directions.
 The militiamen knew the terrain and its backroads and could converge quickly, directly and stealthily.
 Though the British asked for reinforcements (1,000 men) from Boston, nothing happened.
 The British retreated though Concord Bridge marked the beginning of a massive battle that raged over 16 miles along the Bay Road from Boston to Concord, and included some 1,700 British regulars and over 4,000 Colonial militia. see – https://www.nps.gov/mima/north-bridge-questions.htm – retrieved April 19, 2025.

-The Minute Man statue of 1875 by Daniel Chester French (1850-1931).
-The Minute Man statue was unveiled on April 19, 1875 for the centennial celebration of the battle of Lexington and Concord.
-The statue is set near the spot where the first colonial militia men were killed in Concord on that fateful day in 1775.
-The 7-foot-tall bronze statue was cast from old Civil War cannons by the Ames Foundry of Chicopee, Massachusetts and the stone pedestal base is inscribed with the first stanza of a poem, The Concord Hymn by Ralph Waldo Emerson:
+The Minute Man statue of 1875, created by Daniel Chester French (1850–1931), was unveiled on April 19, 1875, during the centennial commemoration of the battles of Lexington and Concord.
+Set near the site where the first colonial militiamen fell in Concord, the seven‑foot bronze was cast from old Civil War cannons by the Ames Foundry of Chicopee, Massachusetts.
+Its stone pedestal bears the opening lines of Ralph Waldo Emerson’s Concord Hymn, honoring the “shot heard round the world.”

 BY THE RUDE BRIDGE THAT